ExpressenAB/exp-containership/Deploying.md

 #### 1. Make sure you have everything you need.

-Talk to your local infrastructure team if you are missing any of these:
+Talk to your local infrastructure to ensure you have all of these:

 * Url:s etc to any external services your app uses for the concerned envirnoment(s).
 * A helios deployment group for each environment you want to deploy to.
+* Ssh access to physical machines.
+* Optionally, if your app has an www endpoint you'll need a port and a backend service name in consul.
+* An "/_alive" http endpoint in your application, returning "Yes".

 #### 2. Add deployment related scripts to your package.json